Universal groups of cellular automata: Questions

 By the universality result, the question stays equivalent if we fix $|A| = 6$.
-In \cite{CyFrKr16}, a notion of range-distortion is defined.
+In \cite{CyFrKr19}, a notion of \emph{range-distortion} is defined.
 This notion is implied by distortion, and occurs in automorphism groups of all uncountable sofic shifts \cite{GuSa17}.
-Since our group-embeddings are by simulation, it follows that $\PAut(A)$ also contains range-distorted elements.
+Since our group-embeddings are by simulation, it is not hard to show that $\PAut(A)$ also contains range-distorted elements.

-Finitely-generated linear groups can contain distorted elements, as for example the discrete Heisenberg group (of invertible unitriangular $3 \times 3$ matrices over $\Z$) has distorted cyclic center.
+Finitely generated linear groups can contain distorted elements, as for example the discrete Heisenberg group (of invertible unitriangular $3 \times 3$ matrices over $\Z$) has distorted cyclic center.
 However, distortion cannot happen in linear groups over fields with positive characteristic by \cite[Lemma 2.10]{PuWu17}, so $\PAut(A)$ with $|A| = 4$ does not contain distortion elements.

-Two other questions we do not know the answer to are whether $\PAut(A)$ contains torsion (i.e. periodic) finitely-generated infinite subgroups, or whether $\PAut(A)$ contains subgroups of intermediate growth.
+Two other questions we do not know the answer to are whether $\PAut(A)$ contains torsion (i.e. periodic) finitely generated infinite subgroups, or whether $\PAut(A)$ contains subgroups of intermediate growth, discussed previously in \cite{Sa19a}.
 Again $\PAut[2;2]$ cannot have such subgroups by linearity.

-Another natural direction to take is to further study the poset $\mathcal{P}$ of finitely-generated subgroups of $\Aut(A^\Z)$ up to embeddability (and identifying $G \approx H \iff G \leq H \leq G$).
-For example, this poset contains all finitely-generated free groups as one element.
-This poset embeds in a natural way in the lattice $\mathcal{L}$ whose elements are subgroup- and isomorphism-closed collections of f.g. subgroups of $\Aut(A^\Z)$, under inclusion.
-The lattice $\mathcal{L}$ obviously has a maximal element, namely the family of all f.g. subgroups of $\Aut(A^\Z)$.
+Another natural direction to take is to further study the poset $\mathcal{P}$ of finitely generated subgroups of $\Aut(A^\Z)$ up to embeddability (and identifying $G \approx H \iff G \hookrightarrow H \hookrightarrow G$).
+For example, this poset contains all finitely generated free groups as one element.
+This poset embeds in a natural way in the lattice $\mathcal{L}$ whose elements are subgroup- and isomorphism-closed collections of f.g.\ subgroups of $\Aut(A^\Z)$, under inclusion.
+The lattice $\mathcal{L}$ obviously has a maximal element, namely the family of all f.g.\ subgroups of $\Aut(A^\Z)$.
 Our main result states that this top element is actually in $\mathcal{P}$.

 Finally, it would also be of interest to study universality for submonoids of $\End(A^\Z)$, the endomorphism monoid of $A^\Z$ consisting of all cellular automata under composition, taking the identity CA $\id$ as the monoid identity.
 The invertible part of a universal or f.g.-universal submonoid must then be universal or f.g.-universal in $\Aut(A^\Z)$, so this problem is at least as hard as the problem studied here.